 A definite diagnosis of Parkinson's disease by a consultant neurologist.
 There must be permanent clinical impairment of motor function with either associated tremor or muscle rigidity.
-For the above definition, the following are not covered:

 • Parkinsonian syndromes/Parkinsonism.

 Pneumonectomy - removal of a complete lung

 The undergoing of surgery on the advice of an appropriate medical specialist to remove an entire lung for disease or traumatic injury suffered by the person covered.